This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Philippines.

 • if the sale is subject to 0% VAT, the term ‘zero-rated sale’ shall be written or printed prominently on the invoice or receipt

-• if the sale involves goods, properties or services some of which are subject to 12% VAT and some of which are VAT zero rated or VAT-exempt, the invoice or receipt shall clearly indicate the break-down of the sale price between its taxable, exempt and zero-rated components, and the calculation of the VAT on each portion of the sale shall be shown on the invoice or The seller has the option to issue separate invoices or receipts for the taxable, exempt, and zero-rated components of the sale
+• if the sale involves goods, properties or services, some of which are subject to 12% VAT and some of which are VAT zero rated or VAT-exempt, the invoice shall clearly indicate the breakdown of the sale price between its taxable, exempt and zero-rated components, and the calculation of the VAT on each portion of the sale shall be shown on the invoice.
+The seller has the option to issue separate invoices for the taxable, exempt, and zero-rated components of the sale.

-• in the case of sales in the amount of one thousand pesos (P1,000.00) or more where the sale or transfer is made to a VAT-registered person, the following additional information should be indicated in the VAT invoice/receipt: (a) the name; (b) business style, if any; and (c) address and TIN of the purchaser, customer or client.
+• In the case of sales in the amount of one thousand pesos (P1,000.00) or more where the sale or transfer is made to a VAT-registered person, the following additional information should be indicated in the VAT invoice: (a) the name; (b) address, and (c) TIN of the purchaser, customer or client.

-Only VAT invoices and official receipts duly registered with the Bureau of Internal Revenue can be issued and be used as a valid source of input tax.
-In case the taxpayer uses a computerised accounting system which includes e-invoicing, prior approval of the Bureau of Internal Revenue must be secured prior to its use.
+Only VAT invoices duly registered with the Bureau of Internal Revenue can be issued and be used as a valid source of input VAT.
+In case the taxpayer uses a computerised accounting system which includes e-invoicing, an Acknowledgement Certificate must be secured from the Bureau of Internal Revenue prior to its use.

 Yes.
-In pursuant to the TRAIN Law (RA 10963), a business entity engaged in the export of goods and services and taxpayers under the jurisdiction of the Large Taxpayers Service are required to electronically report their sales data to the taxing authority through the use of electronic point of sales systems.
-However, the implementation is still underway, subject to the establishment of a storing and processing system by the tax authority.
+Pursuant to TRAIN Law (R.A.
+No. 10963), as amended by CREATE More Law (R.A.
+No. 12066), a business entity engaged in the export of goods and services, and taxpayers under the jurisdiction of the Large Taxpayers Services, are required to electronically report their sales data to the taxing authority through the use of electronic point of sales systems upon the establishment of a system capable of storing and processing the required data.

 Contact us